michal-h21/vim-zettel/README.md

 - `gZ` command in the normal mode - replace file path under cursor with Wiki link

+## Useful Vimwiki commands

+- `:VimwikiBacklinks` - display files that link to the current page
+- `:VimwikiCheckLinks`- display files that no other file links to
+- `:VimwikiGenerateTags`- generate index of notes sorted by tags in the current page

 ## Import text from the command line

 - `:ZettelCapture` - create a new Zettel from a file.
 This command is useful for scripting.
 It can be used in the following way: